What You Need in Your Car for Winter

 Even if you’re not in pain or dealing with a severe injury, someone else in your vehicle may end up in that situation, and you can make sure you’re fully prepared for the most unexpected challenges that can happen while out on the road.

-Here is what the inside of the fishing tackle looks like, this will give you ideas on what YOU need in your emergency first aid kit for your car or truck.
-In case you missed this post, First Aid Kits-What You Need To Survive
+Here is what the inside of the fishing tackle container looks like; this will give you ideas on what YOU need in your emergency first aid kit for your car or truck.
+In case you missed this post, First Aid: What You Need To Survive.

 Hand and Foot Warmers

 Kylie reminded me about having hand and foot warmers in the car.
-You can pick them up at the dollar stores or even Sam’s club or Costco.
+You can pick them up at the dollar stores or even Sam’s Club or Costco.
 Hand and Foot Warmers.
-You basically remove the hand warmer from the packaging, shake it and in 15-30 minutes it will warm your hands and feet for up to ten hours.
+You remove the hand warmer from the packaging, shake it, and in 15-30 minutes it will warm your hands and feet for up to 10 hours.
 They are for one-time use.

 Personal Hygiene Items

-After we empty one of our #10 cans that are approximately six inches in diameter and nine inches tall we should never throw them out.
-If you are like me…I think to myself “I might need this for something”!
-So I stash them in the pantry or garage.
-Well, I have read in the newspaper where cars with adults, toddlers, and babies are stranded sometimes for hours on a highway.
+After we empty one of our #10 cans, which are approximately six inches in diameter and nine inches tall, we should never throw them out.
+If you are like me…I think to myself, “I might need this for something!”
+So, I stash them in the pantry or garage.
+Well, I have read in the newspaper that cars with adults, toddlers, and babies are sometimes stranded for hours on a highway.

-All you need is the #10 can with the lid, some 4-gallon garbage bags, toilet paper, hand sanitizer, and some Bio-Blue Toilet Deodorizer or some Biffy Bags are ware good to go, literally!
-Leanne reminded me about a piece of cloth for privacy, if you don’t have some cloth, consider getting a small popup tent for the occasion.
+All you need is the #10 can with the lid, some 4-gallon garbage bags, toilet paper, hand sanitizer, and some Toilet Deodorizer or some Biffy Bags and you are good to go, literally!
+Leanne reminded me about a piece of cloth for privacy; if you don’t have some cloth to hang or plastic sheeting, consider getting a small popup tent for the occasion.
 Small Popup Tent

 Non-Perishable Food and Water

-If you get stuck in a situation where you can’t move your vehicle and have to wait for help, having non-perishable food and water in your vehicle will come in handy.
+If you get stuck in a situation where you can’t move your vehicle and have to wait for help, having non-perishable food and water in your car will be useful.

-Be sure to have several options available, including protein bars, granola bars, a container of peanut butter, trail mix, and other items that can provide you with protein, vitamins, and nutrients.
+Be sure to have several options available, including protein bars, granola bars, a peanut butter container, trail mix, and other snack items that can provide you with protein, vitamins, and nutrients.
+Non-perishable snacks are always a hit with the kids.

 If the items will be in the car for an extended period, be sure to rotate the food items from time to time so they stay as fresh as possible.